Dipenkar24/Dipenkar24/README.md

 The project garnered substantial recognition, with Shri Piyush Goyal commending the automation of critical applications.
 Additionally, both the Joint Director and Deputy Director at DGFT personally recommended me and my team for our contributions.

 **Smartphone Industries**
-- Actively track innovations and new launches in the smartphone market.
+- Actively track innovations and new launches in the smartphone and it's acessories industries.

 ## Where What When